somleng/somleng-project/docs/introduction_for_development_organizations.md

 Because [Somleng's REST API](https://github.com/somleng/twilreapi) is an open source implementation of [Twilio's REST API](https://www.twilio.com/docs/api/rest) you can swap Twilio out for Somleng in your existing applications seamlessly.

-There's no monthly or per-minute fees for using Somleng and all the code is Open Source and available on [Github](https://github.com/somleng).
+Unlike Twilio, there's no monthly or per-minute fees for using Somleng and all the code is Open Source and available on [Github](https://github.com/somleng).

 ### Registrations through RapidPro and Somleng